 Please complete the Zero Waste Participant Form to request a Zero Waste bin.

 What else can I do?

 Reuse!
 Refill a water bottle or coffee cup.
-There are complimentary water bottle fill stations in FC, HT1, PAC, PSS, SU, and T1, and discounted drinks at the Palms Café, Grounds for Thought and the Green Bean when you bring your own cup.
+There are complimentary water bottle fill stations in GCCN-D, FC, HT1, PAC, PSS, SU, T1, and VSC.
+Discounted drinks are available at the Palms Café, Grounds for Thought and the Green Bean when you bring your own cup.

 ALL numbered plastics.
 Caps and lids should be removed and placed in the recycle bin separately.

 water bottles, soda bottles, clear beverage cups and lids, clear clamshells (food containers), coffee cup lids, yogurt cups, margarine tubs, microwave food trays, serving platters and lids,